KanishkRastogi46/Google-OAuth2.0-Raw/README.md

 - **Action:**
   - Generates a secure random `state` value using Node's `crypto` module.
   - Stores the `state` in the session to protect against CSRF attacks.
-  - Constructs an authorization URL `https://accounts.google.com/o/oauth2/v2/auth` to Google's OAuth 2.0 endpoint with the following parameters :
+  - Constructs an authorization URL `https://accounts.google.com/o/oauth2/v2/auth` to Google's OAuth 2.0 endpoint with the following parameters:
     - Scopes (access to user's email and profile)
     - `access_type=offline` to get a refresh token
     - `response_type=code` to receive an authorization code